csmith111/csmith111.github.io/_posts/2016-02-07-ASecondBlogPost.markdown

 The recursion pattern has two ingredients:

-* The termination condition: Need to handle all conditions that the recursion has to terminate for.
+* **The termination condition:** Need to handle all conditions that the recursion has to terminate for.
 For the factorial function it is when n gets to 0 we terminate the recursion.
 For those using recursion this is often the source of bugs, which leads to infinite recursion and program crashes!
-* The recursive step: For all values of n other than the terminal one we describe how to compute  the next value.
+* **The recursive step:** For all values of n other than the terminal one we describe how to compute  the next value.

 The second example that I have included generates the [Fibonacci numbers][fib-ref].
 These numbers we noticed much earlier by [Hemachandra][Hemachandra-ref].
 Fields medallist [Manjul Bhargava][Manjul] has been referring to the Hemanchandra numbers and how he was [inspired by ancient indian mathematicians][Manjul-Hema].
 So we called the function `hemachandra` in this example.

+### Exercises

+* Define a recursive function `power` such that `power x y` raises `x` to the `y` power.

 ### Pattern Matching

+The technique of using pattern matching to to implement logic in your code is a very standard technique in functional programming.
+In some sense it is a very natural way to have different code to handle different *patterns*.
+There are quite a few different things that you can use as patterns:

+* Values
+* Types
+* Guards/Expression
+* special patterns related to data structures (like [],(x::xs) for lists)

+Right now let us use pattern matching on values.

 {% highlight Haskell %}
 import Graphics.Element exposing (..)